kvnandula04/BH2023/README.md

 Bath Hack 2023

-# RISCiest Tape & Arduino Turing Machine
+# RISC-iest Tape & Arduino Turing Machine
 We created a Turing Machine using an ATMega and a tape.
 The tape is a physical strip of paper with binary code written(using the instruction set below) on it, which is read by the ATMega.
 It then interprets the binary code and performs the instructions. <br>

 Some key points: